octospacc/WinDog/README.md

 1. `git clone --depth 1 https://gitlab.com/octospacc/WinDog && cd ./WinDog` to get the code.
 2. `find -type f -name requirements.txt -exec python3 -m pip install -U -r {} \;` to install the full package of dependencies.
-3. `cp ./LibWinDog/Config.py ./` and, in the new file, edit essential fields (like user credentials), uncommenting them where needed, then delete the unmodified fields.
+3. `sh ./StartWinDog.sh` to start the bot every time.
-4. `sh ./StartWinDog.sh` to start the bot every time.
+    * The first time it runs, it will generate a `Config.py` file, where you should edit essential fields (like user credentials), uncommenting them where needed, then delete the unmodified fields.
+Restart the program to load the updated configuration.

 All my source code mirrors for the bot: